 In 2019, the Council's Political Make-Up and leadership underwent a review of its electoral arrangements by the Local Government Boundary Commission.
 This reduced the number of Councillors from 49 to 33 and the number of wards from 20 to 12.
 These are a mix of three, two and one single member.
-The review of electoral arrangements led to all out elections in May 2021 which resulted in a majority Conservative administration.
 The Council continues to have elections by thirds i.e. a third of the councillors are elected every year for 3 years, with no elections in the 4th year.
+The political make-up as at 31st March 2024 is:

 Party Elected Members

-Conservative 14
+Conservative 13

-Labour 9
+Independent 9

 Liberal 7

 Independents (No Group) 3

-Total 33
+Total 32